brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter.md

 <br>

 # SizedBox
+- SizedBox covers the total size of the enclosed components
 - Put an invisible box to occupy empty space
 - Handy to add extra space between column / row items
 ```dart